 Thankfully, they are open to discussion and learn.
 As a scientist and educator, I felt compelled to educate my fellow Malagasy about what I know.
 And my team members did the same as well.
 They would ask us a lot of questions.
 What is Covid-19, how it spreads, how can you protect yourself and others, what to do if they suspect a case, what progress science has made to treat and limit the pandemic, etc. We’ve also discussed how aggressing or killing wild animals out of the fear of being infected is definitely not the way to go.
 It has become one of our duties to do so every time we arrive at a new village.
 I believe it is the role of all field researchers, even if they are not experts in the matter, to educate the local communities about this pandemic and any other diseases and show them the best practices.
 Such remote locations don’t always have access to up-to-date information and often are vulnerable to conspiracy and fear-mongering rumors.

 Text by Vero Ramananjato.
 Pictures courtesy of Hasina Rakotoarisoa, Vero Ramananjato & Finaritra Randimbiarison

 What is it like to be a student field researcher?

-Hasina Rakotoarisoa, a Master student at the University of Antananarivo, affiliated with the Razafindratsima lab, shares her first field experience working with the field team in Ranomafana, Madagascar.
+Hasina Rakotoarisoa, a Master student at the University of Antananarivo, shares her first field experience working with the field team in Ranomafana, Madagascar.

 Spending an hour walking along a four kilometers trail, being a delicious food for leeches, fleas and mosquitoes, falling at least three times in the forest, and getting wet on the way back home are what come to my mind while reminiscing about my experience as a student field researcher.